Abdullah Sediqi

-Abdullah Sediqi (born 25 December 1996) is a Taekwondo athlete from Afghanistan.
+Abdullah Sediqi (born 25 December 1996) is a Taekwondo athlete from Afghanistan who competed at the 2020 Summer Games in the 68kg Taekwondo.

 Personal life

-Sediqi lives in Antwerp, Belgium.
-Born in Guldara, Afghanistan, he fled the country in 2017 following death threats.
+Sediqi currently lives in Antwerp, Belgium.
+Born in Guldara, Afghanistan, Sediqi fled the country in 2017 following death threats.

 Career

-He won silver at the 2019 Spanish Open and bronze at the 2020 Dutch Open, in addition to representing World Taekwondo as a refugee athlete at the 2019 World Championships in Manchester.
+Sediqi won silver at the 2019 Spanish Open and bronze at the 2020 Dutch Open, in addition to representing World Taekwondo as a refugee athlete at the 2019 World Championships in Manchester.

-He was included as one of 29 members of the IOC Refugee Olympic Team to compete at compete at the 2020 Summer Games with his participation in the 68kg Taekwondo.
+Sediqi was included as one of 29 members of the IOC Refugee Olympic Team to compete at the 2020 Summer Games with his participation in the 68kg Taekwondo.